 If applicable, the application system will ask if you have completed acceptable English language proficiency tests.

 All applicants who completed their degree in an university outside Canada in which English is not the primary language of instruction must provide results of an English language proficiency examination as part of their application.
-Tests must have been taken within the last 24 months at the time of submission of your application.
+Tests must have been taken within the last 24 months of the application deadline.
 For more information, refer to the Admission Requirements.

 After submitting your application, it is the responsibility of the applicant to ensure that all supporting materials are submitted by the application deadline.